retroj/mowedline-manual/configuration.md

  * width

-    Explicit value for mowedline window width in pixels.
-If not given, it will default to the width of the display.
+    Window width in pixels.
+If not given, defaults to the width of the display.

 Setting Defaults
 ----------------